Why Is Getting Rid Of Neck Pain A Pain In The Neck?

 Neck problems, especially chronic neck pain, will not change overnight.
 A new pillow, when chosen correctly, may cause some discomfort for the first few nights, even up to a week or so.
 Many people will sleep on a quality, supportive neck pillow one night and give up!
 Patience is a virtue when it comes to getting rid of neck pain.

 You may experience muscle soreness when starting an exercise program.
 This can be expected, however, there should be no increase or worsening in pain.
-Breaking old habits and forming new ones can be a pain in the neck, but persistence is the key.
+Breaking old habits and forming new ones can be difficult, but persistence is the key.

 Initially, the pain stage should not be severe, but more like a sore neck.